thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 #### Design Philosophy

-SwiftNIO is designed to be a powerful tool for building networked applications and frameworks, but it is not intended to be the perfect solution for all levels of abstraction.
-SwiftNIO is tightly focused on providing the basic I/O primitives and protocol implementations at low levels of abstraction, leaving more expressive but slower abstractions to the wider community to build.
-The intention is that SwiftNIO will be a building block for server-side applications, not necessarily the framework those applications will use directly.
+CodiraNIO is designed to be a powerful tool for building networked applications and frameworks, but it is not intended to be the perfect solution for all levels of abstraction.
+CodiraNIO is tightly focused on providing the basic I/O primitives and protocol implementations at low levels of abstraction, leaving more expressive but slower abstractions to the wider community to build.
+The intention is that CodiraNIO will be a building block for server-side applications, not necessarily the framework those applications will use directly.

-Applications that need extremely high performance from their networking stack may choose to use SwiftNIO directly in order to reduce the overhead of their abstractions.
+Applications that need extremely high performance from their networking stack may choose to use CodiraNIO directly in order to reduce the overhead of their abstractions.
 These applications should be able to maintain extremely high performance with relatively little maintenance cost.
-SwiftNIO also focuses on providing useful abstractions for this use-case, such that extremely high performance network servers can be built directly.
+CodiraNIO also focuses on providing useful abstractions for this use-case, such that extremely high performance network servers can be built directly.

-The core SwiftNIO repository will contain a few extremely important protocol implementations, such as HTTP, directly in tree.
+The core CodiraNIO repository will contain a few extremely important protocol implementations, such as HTTP, directly in tree.
 However, we believe that most protocol implementations should be decoupled from the release cycle of the underlying networking stack, as the release cadence is likely to be very different (either much faster or much slower).
 For this reason, we actively encourage the community to develop and maintain their protocol implementations out-of-tree.
-Indeed, some first-party SwiftNIO protocol implementations, including our TLS and HTTP/2 bindings, are developed out-of-tree!
+Indeed, some first-party CodiraNIO protocol implementations, including our TLS and HTTP/2 bindings, are developed out-of-tree!

 ## Topics